elemuss/bootleafMVC/README.md

-BootLeaf
+BootLeafMVC
 ========

-This is an extension of BootLeaf by Bryan McBride - a simple template for building web mapping applications with Bootstrap 3 and Leaflet.
+This is an extension of BootLeaf (https://github.com/bmcbride/bootleaf) by Bryan McBride - a simple template for building web mapping applications with Bootstrap 3 and Leaflet.
 The app has been refactored as a .net MVC 4 app, and has the following new features.
 * Spatial data stored in SQL server
 * MVC data access layer